sylefeb/mch2022-silice/doomfire/README.md

 Here is a quick overview of what each set of outputs do:
 - `rgb` / `on_rgb` : allows the CPU to write a RGB pixel (24 bits) and forget about it while the hardware takes care of sending the three bytes, after conversion to 16 bits.
-- `ready` raises to `1` when the screen is ready, as this does not happen immediately after the FPGA starts.
+- `ready` raises to `1` when the screen is ready, as the controller goes through a complete initialization sequence first.
 - `leds` / `on_leds` : outputs to the board LEDs, also used in simulation to count cycles between two `on_leds` pulses.